tinbao/Metro-Madness/README.md

 **Project Group Members**: Tin Bao, Richard Sun, Victor Phan

+The *core folder* contains all of the source code used in the train simulation and the *desktop project folder* contains the desktop application that renders the simulation.

 Implementation Checklist:

 1. **State Machine Diagram** for the existing Train class